rarezhang/data_structures_and_algorithms_in_python/README.md

 - a binary tree T: with each position p storing a key-value pair (k,v):
     * keys stored in the left subtree of p are less than k
     * keys stored in the right subtree of p are greater than k
 - inorder traversal: visits positions in increasing order of their keys
+- binary search tree is an efficient implementation of a map with n entries only if its height is small

+### balanced search trees
+P 497
+- rotation: operation to rebalance a binary search tree (maintain the binary search tree property)
+    * rotate a child to be above its parent
+    * transform the left formation into the right; or the right formation into the left
+- tri-node restructuring
+    * consider a position x; its parent y; and grandparent z
+    * restructure the subtree rooted at z in order to reduce the overall path length to x and its subtree